xuyangbocn/slack-app-plus-llm/README.md

 ## Further Enhancements

 - Replace deprecating Slack verification token with signning secret
-- Further protection for lambda function url
-- Explore alternative setup to expose lambda
+- Further protection for lambda function url and alternative setup to expose lambda
-- Further simplify initial setup, esp. slack end.
+- Add handler for LLM self hosted on Ollama